 Pink gin has never been more popular—and there are plenty of ways to shake up your own rosy-hued cocktails at home.
 Here are five creative (and delightfully pink) cocktail recipes to try.

 While today’s pink gin infatuation may be fuelled by Instagram, all you have to do is browse through the history of pink gin to discover that sippers have been enjoying rosy serves for centuries.
-From beloved classic cocktails to contemporary innovations, we’ve picked five of our favourite pink gin cocktails to celebrate the current craze.
+From beloved classic cocktails to contemporary innovations, we’ve picked five of our favourite pink gin cocktail recipes to celebrate the current craze.

 Sloe Gin & Lemon Tonic